lablabs/terraform-aws-eks-gitlab-runner/README.md

 ## Description

-A terraform module to deploy the Argo Rollouts
+A terraform module to deploy gitlab runner.

 This module deploys ArgoCD in two different ways:
 1. A helm release
 2. ArgoCD Application CRD

-When `argo_application_enabled` variable is set to true, Argo Rollouts are deployed as ArgoCD Application resource
+When `argo_application_enabled` variable is set to true, gitlab runner is deployed as ArgoCD Application resource

 ## Related Projects